Perturbation analysis of sub/super hedging problems: Application to Forward-Start Straddle

 where $W^2_t := -\rho B_t + \sqrt{1 - \rho^2}W^1_t$ and the instantaneous variance~$V$ satisfies $\rd V_t = \widetilde{\kappa}(\widetilde{\theta} - V_t)\rd t + \xi \sqrt{V_t}\rd W^2_t$, with $\widetilde{\kappa} := \kappa - \rho\xi$ and $\widetilde{\theta} := \kappa\theta/(\kappa - \rho\xi)$.
 Thus the inverse of~$S$ follows~\eqref{eq:HestonSDE} with parameters $\widetilde{\kappa}, \widetilde{\theta}, \xi > 0$ and $\widetilde{\rho} := -\rho \in [-1, 1]$ only if $\kappa > \rho\xi$, which is automatically satisfied as $\rho < 0$ in our case.
 As the higher moments of~$1/S$ are the negative moments of~$S$, the parameter~$q^*$ of the slope~$\psi(q^*)$ of the left wing can be calculated as a solution of the non-linear equation~\eqref{eq:exponentPEq} with parameters $\widetilde{\kappa}$ and $\widetilde{\rho}$ substituted instead of~$\kappa$ and~$\rho$.
 Thus we can calculate the vector~$\sss$ using~\eqref{eq:exponentPEq} and the discussion above.

 Table~\ref{table:PerturbationT1} presents the sets of slopes used to extrapolate the total implied variance for both maturities.
 The perturbation sets are numbered for ease of reference and Set~$1$ corresponds to the unperturbed case.
-The parameters in this set are calculated by solving non-linear equation~\eqref{eq:exponentPEq}.
+The parameters in this set are calculated by solving~\eqref{eq:exponentPEq}.
 As discussed in the Black-Scholes case in Section~\ref{sec:BScase}, other perturbation sets were chosen so that the slices of the total implied variance do not cross.

-Tables~\ref{table:HestonSuperHedgePerturbation} and~\ref{table:HestonSubHedgePerturbation} present results of the perturbation analysis for the hedging problems~\eqref{eq:primalPerturbed} and~\eqref{eq:primalPerturbedSubHedge} respectively.
-As in the Black-Scholes case discussed in Section~\ref{sec:BScase} the results are in line with expectations, as the approximation becomes less accurate as value of perturbation parameters deviate from the unperturbed case (presented in the first row of each Table).
+Tables~\ref{table:HestonSuperHedgePerturbation} and~\ref{table:HestonSubHedgePerturbation} show the perturbation analysis for the super- and sub-hedging problems respectively.
+As in the Black-Scholes case in Section~\ref{sec:BScase} the results are in line with expectations, as the approximation becomes less accurate as the perturbation parameters deviate from the unperturbed case (presented in the first row of each Table).
 It also confirms that the perturbation results obtained in Section~\ref{sec:perturbationAnalysis} are local in nature.
 It must be noted that the results in Black-Scholes and Heston imply that the at-the-money Forward-Start Straddle is not very sensitive to errors in extrapolation of the spot total implied variance.
 In particular, even if the extrapolation is very inaccurate, the price of Forward-Start options close to at-the-money will not vary significantly.
 These confirm the results obtained in~\cite{BJLR17} in the sense that European options cannot effectively hedge forward volatility claims, and instead Forward-Start options should be viewed as input (when traded liquidly) into the calibration of forward volatility-dependent exotics.